kishoresukumaran/containerlab-backend/README.md

    cat /etc/systemd/system/containerlab-api-docker.service
    ```

-2. Edit the service file with absolute paths:
+2. The service file is automatically generated during installation with the correct paths.
+If you need to modify it:
    ```bash
    sudo nano /etc/systemd/system/containerlab-api-docker.service
    ```